-Accumulated GAAP Deficit:
+Accumulated GAAP Deficit

-As reported in the Comprehensive Annual Financial Report, on a government-wide basis, which takes into account all non-fiduciary state assets and liabilities (for the primary government including all funds, in addition to the General Fund), the total net position of the state as of June 30, 2016 was a deficit of \$40,333,811,000.
-This is a \$5,007,700,000 increase in the deficit as compared to the amount reported as of June 30, 2015.
-The increase in the deficit was primarily caused by a \$5,058,297,000 increase in the non-current portion of the state's long term liabilities, the expenditure of \$170,418,432 from the accumulated balance in the Budget Reserve Fund, and a net decrease in the deferred inflows and deferred outflows of resources related to pensions.
-These increases in the deficit were partially offset by an increase in capital assets net of depreciation.
+As reported in the Comprehensive Annual Financial Report, on a government-wide basis, which takes into account all non-fiduciary state assets and liabilities (for the primary government including all funds, in addition to the General Fund), the total net position of the state as of June 30, 2017 was a deficit of \$38,660,660,000.
+This is a \$802,009,000 increase in the deficit as compared to the amount reported as of June 30, 2016.
+The increase in the deficit was primarily caused by a \$12,217,544,000 increase in the non-current portion of the state's long term liabilities, which was primarily offset by an \$8,544,860,000 increase in deferred outflows of resources related to pensions.